project-akri/akri/docs/development.md

     --set controller.image.tag="v<akri-version>-amd64"
 ```

+More information about the Akri Helm charts can be found in the [user guide](./user-guide.md#understanding-akri-helm-charts).

 ## Other useful Helm Commands
 ### Helm Package
 If you make changes to anything in the [helm folder](../deployment/helm), you will probably need to create a new Helm chart for Akri.
 This can be done using the [`helm package`](https://helm.sh/docs/helm/helm_package/) command.
 To create a chart using the current state of the Helm templates and CRDs, run (from one level above the Akri directory) `helm package akri/deployment/helm/`.
 You will see a tgz file called `akri-<akri-version>.tgz` at the location where you ran the command.
 Now, install Akri using that chart: